Cambodia Index

 141.158 has now turned up preserved outside the station in Ho Chi Minh City

 (Saigon) reports Sebastien Schramm (27th July 2004).
-Much further north, Chris Newman has supplied a
+Now (19th

 reports that privately owned 141.190 is still under active restoration inside,